inet-framework/inet/doc/src/users-guide/ch-scenario-scripting.rst

 ``<set-param>``, ``<set-channel-attr>``, ``<at>``.

 All commands have a ``t`` attribute which carries the simulation time at which the command has to be carried out.
-You can group several commands to be carried out at the same simulation time using ``<at>``, and then only the ``<at>`` command needs to have a ``t`` attribute.
+Several commands can be grouped to be carried out at the same simulation time using ``<at>``, and then only the ``<at>`` command needs to have a ``t`` attribute.